decretist/ICMCL17/proceedings/ICMCL17.markdown

 version of a twentieth-century e-text of a nineteenth-century print edition of the *Decretum*.
 The MGH e-text of the Friedberg edition is the indispensable free resource without which none of my work, and I suspect the work of many others, would be possible.
-But like so many free things, someone paid a great deal of money to make it free.
+(But, like so many free things, someone paid a great deal of money to make it free.)
-Nevertheless, the MGH e-text is a resource that because of its archaic format is approaching the end of it useful life.
+Nevertheless, the MGH e-text is a resource that because of its archaic format is approaching the end of its useful life.
 If we want to continue to advance our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a twenty-first-century electronic text, or better still an